Family Financial Matters FAQs banner

 What factors does the court take into account when dividing the assets?

 The law concerning financial disputes on divorce is discretionary and therefore can sometimes be uncertain.
-Much will depend
+Much will depend on how a particular Judge decides matters.

 The first consideration is always given to the welfare of a child who has not attained the age of 18.